carlobaldassi/vim-textobj-juliablock/README.md

 plugin][u].

 However, you can achieve a similar effect by repeating the juliablock text-object manually.
-So if you press `var` to select the current julia block, you can expand your selection outwards by repeating `ar`, or contract your selection inwards by repeating `ir`.
+So if you press `vaj` to select the current julia block, you can expand your selection outwards by repeating `aj`, or contract your selection inwards by repeating `ij`.

 Development
 ===========